ainzzorl/soccer-team-adjectives/README.md

 * Install bundler: http://bundler.io/
 * From the root directory, run ``./scripts/run.rb <path-to-input>``.
 The input file must be a .csv with comment body in the first column and comment id in the second.

+Use ./input/sample.csv as a sample input.
+Note that the output for it is likely to be empty because there are too few adjectives in it, and they are likely to be excluded by the popularity filter.

+Real data can be downloaded from https://bigquery.cloud.google.com/dataset/fh-bigquery:reddit_comments Use "SELECT body, id FROM <table-name> WHERE subreddit = 'soccer'" query.

 # Algorithm
 ## Phase 1
 Count team name/adjective pairs used in the same sentence.